 We have an in-depth review of the SkyTech Shiva gaming computer for those of you that want to understand what is inside before you go ahead and get it for yourself.

-We’ve gone over other SkyTech PCs in the past and they’ve held their own in terms for longevity and power per dollar spent.
-We’ll go over everything there is to know about the Shiva gaming PC to see if it is a rig worthy for gaming performance in 2019 and beyond.
+We’ve gone over other SkyTech PCs in the past and they’ve held their own in terms of longevity and power per dollar spent.
+We’ll go over everything there is to know about the Shiva gaming PC to see if it is a rig worthy of gaming performance in 2023 and beyond.

 With that, let’s get to the review.

 SkyTech has been and most likely will continue to be one of the if not the most transparent pre-built gaming PC manufacturers out there.
 They don’t hide anything when it comes to the hardware inside of their PCs which says a lot compared to some of the bigger companies out there that won’t give up all of the hardware that they use in a given PC.